TIANHUI8/Dissertation_Simulations/README.md

 ### appendix_1a.R
 This script genrate p binomial variables and calculate the emperical frequencies of the covariance frequencies as the correlation coefficient changes; It will plot the emperical freqencies as r changes.
+### cutoff_forall.R
+This script will calculate the cutoffs for single marker regression and BayesA